Death toll hits 21 from Thai shooting after raid into mall

 NAKHON RATCHASIMA, Thailand (Reuters) - A member of the Thai security forces was killed early on Sunday in a raid into a shopping mall to try to stop a soldier on a shooting rampage, bringing the total death toll to 21, the health minister said.

-Two other members of the forces were wounded during the raid, Public Health Minister Anutin Charnvirakul told reporters as further explosions and shooting echoed from the Terminal 21 mall in the city of Nakhon Ratchasima.
+Public Health Minister Anutin Charnvirakul told reporters at the scene that one member of the security forces was killed and two wounded in the raid.
+As he spoke, a series of explosions and further shooting echoed from the Terminal 21 mall.

+Police closed off streets around the mall and kept journalists behind a security cordon.

-Reuters video images showed one casualty being wheeled out to an ambulance.
+After the raid, Reuters video images showed one casualty being wheeled out to an ambulance.
 Another staggered from the building barechested as he was helped onto a stretcher.

-The shooting spree began on Saturday afternoon when the soldier opened fire at a house before moving to an army base and then the shopping mall in Nakhon Ratchasima, which is about 250 km (155 miles) from the capital Bangkok, police said.

 “We don’t know why he did this.
 It appears he went mad,” Defence Ministry spokesman Kongcheep Tantrawanit told Reuters.